rangle/angular-training-slides/slides/src/content/undone.md

 export class PurePipe implements PipeTransform { /* ... */ }
 ```

-- An impure pipe is executed everytime change detection is executed
+- An impure pipe is executed every time change detection is executed
   - App performance could be severely degraded
   - To define a pipe as impure, we need to use the property/value `pure: false`